-- 2.3 Course providers have to meet the eligibility criteria stipulated in para 2.1.
+- 2.2 Course providers have to come under one of the categories under para 2.1.
 All course providers that intend to conduct courses related to Professional Competencies are to note that a one-time pre-registration with CEA is necessary.
-Course providers can submit the pre-registration request to feedback@cea.gov.sg with subject header <CPD Pre-Registration Application to be a Course Providers. - 2.4 CEA will inform applicants on the outcome of the pre-registration request before a user account will be created for course providers to log in to My CPD Portal to submit a course application (see para 6).
-Course providers may refer to the My CPD Portal User Manual for Course Providers available in CEA's website. - 2.5 Course providers intending to conduct courses related to Generic Competencies need not seek prior approval from CEA.
+Course providers can submit the pre-registration request to feedback@cea.gov.sg with subject header <CPD Pre-Registration Application to be a Course Providers. - 2.3 CEA will inform applicants on the outcome of the pre-registration request before a user account will be created for course providers to log in to My CPD Portal to submit a course application (see para 6).
+Course providers may refer to the My CPD Portal User Manual for Course Providers available in CEA's website. - 2.4 Course providers intending to conduct courses related to Generic Competencies need not seek prior approval from CEA.
 However, course providers should ensure that the courses are in line with SkillsFuture Singapore's list of Critical Core Skills.
-KEOs have the responsibility to ensure that their salespersons comply with the regulatory requirements of the CPD scheme and KEOs need to assess the relevance of the generic competencies' courses undertaken by their salespersons and ensure that the courses comply with CEA's requirements as set out in the CPD Guidelines in CEA's website.
+KEOs have the responsibility to ensure that their salespersons comply with the regulatory requirements of the CPD scheme and KEOs need to assess the relevance of the Generic Competencies courses undertaken by their salespersons and ensure that the courses comply with CEA's requirements as set out in the CPD Guidelines in CEA's website.